rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 supports loading multiple gateways allowing an application to pull from multiple data sources easily, including cross-datastore relations.

-Gateways are provided by the adapter and after ROM finishing loading they're generally hidden behind the scenes.
+Gateways are provided by the adapter, and after ROM finishing loading, they're generally hidden behind the scenes.

 ### Datasets